 Non-nurses can earn their clinical doctorate in four years.
 RNs with bachelor's degrees can earn their DNP in three years.
 RNs with a master's degree can earn their DNP in two and a half years.

-Nurse Practitioner tracks prepare nurses to provide direct primary care for individuals and families.
-You have a choice of these focal areas:
+Nurse Practitioner tracks prepare nurses to provide primary or acute care for individuals and families.
+Students pursuing the DNP choose from these focal areas:

 SU Graduate Open Houses are held each quarter (except Summer) and are a great opportunity to meet with nursing and graduate admissions counselors at the same time.

 Learn more about the DNP program at an upcoming online information session.

 Thursday, October 20, 2022 from 5:30 to 6:30 PM Pacific

 Thursday, September 29, 2022 from 5:30 to 6:30 PM Pacific

 Thursday, October 27, 2022 from 5:30 to 6:30 PM Pacific

 Connect with a graduate admission counselor and stay up to date with important information about the admissions process.